 Equinix Internet Exchange.
-Customers may choose to connect to and peer through our Equinix Internet Exchange via a central switching fabric rather than purchase a direct physical cross connection.
+Customers may choose to connect to and peer through the central switching fabric of our Equinix Internet Exchange rather than purchase a direct physical cross connection.
 With a connection to this switch, a customer can aggregate multiple interconnects over one physical connection with up to multiple, linked 10 gigabit ports of capacity instead of purchasing individual physical cross connects.
 The service is priced per IBX data center with an initial installation fee and an ongoing monthly recurring charge.
 Individual IBX data center prices increase as the number of participants on the exchange service grows.

-Equinix IBXLink.
+Equinix Metro Connect.
 Customers who are located in one IBX data center may need to interconnect with networks or other customers located in an adjacent or nearby IBX data center in the same metro area.
-IBXLink allows customers to seamlessly interconnect between IBX data centers at capacities up to an OC-192, or 10 gigabits per second level.
-IBXLink services are priced with an initial installation fee and an ongoing monthly recurring charge dependent on the capacity the customer purchases.
+Metro Connect allows customers to seamlessly interconnect between IBX data centers at capacities up to an OC-192, or 10 gigabits per second level.
+Metro Connect services are priced with an initial installation fee and an ongoing monthly recurring charge dependent on the capacity the customer purchases.